26 Common Barriers to Running for Office

 What if I don’t win?

-The idea running for office and then losing your election can make anyone not want to run for office.
-It’s important to remember to not take rejection personally.
+The idea of running for office and then losing your election can make anyone not want to run for office.
+It’s important to remember not to take rejection personally.
 Voters may have decided they preferred the other candidate for various reasons, but that doesn’t mean there’s anything wrong with you.
-And it may mean that this wasn’t the right race or the right time right now.
-Plenty of elected officials have lost their races before becoming the powerhouse names you know now including former President Barack Obama, former Secretary of State Hillary Clinton, and Arizona Senator Martha McSally.
-Additionally, just by running for office, you are making a difference by holding your leaders accountable and providing a different perspective on the issues facing your community.
+And it may mean this wasn’t the right race or time right now.
+Many elected officials have lost their races before becoming the powerhouse names you know now, including former President Barack Obama, former Secretary of State Hillary Clinton, and Arizona Senator Martha McSally.
+Additionally, just by running for office, you are making a difference by holding your leaders accountable and providing a different perspective on your community’s issues.

 I don’t know how to campaign.

 If you’ve never volunteered or worked for a political campaign, the thought of running your own can be intimidating.
-There are TONS of campaign trainings, online and in-person, that help you master the nuts and bolts of running a campaign.
-Our partner, VoteRunLead, offers nonpartisan campaign training for women all across the country.
-If you’re looking for a more partisan experience, we recommend checking out your state political party to see what training they offer.
+There are TONS of online and in-person campaign training workshops that help you master the nuts and bolts of running a campaign.
+We recommend checking out your state political party to see what training they offer.

 Tip: The best way to understand the ins and outs of a campaign is by joining one yourself!
-Check out a local candidate near you that aligns with your values and see what volunteer opportunities they have.
+Check out a local candidate near you that aligns with your values and see their volunteer opportunities.

 I’m not that into politics/I don’t really know a lot about politics/policy/politics aren’t that interesting to me.

 If politics aren’t interesting to you, we want to challenge you to consider why that may be.
-Politics and government affect every aspect of your life and your community from the streets you walk on to the restaurant you dine at.
-The perception of what it means to be “into” politics varies from person to person (not everyone wants to listen to NPR Politics every day!), and it can be helpful to explore ways you want to help your community through serving in elected office.
-How you participate in politics and with your local government is the door to having a voice and having your seat at the table so make it authentic to who you are.
+Politics and government affect every aspect of your life and community, from the streets you walk on to the restaurant you dine at.
+The perception of what it means to be “into” politics varies from person to person (not everyone wants to listen to NPR Politics every day!), and exploring ways you want to help your community through serving in elected office can be helpful.
+How you participate in politics and with your local government is the door to having a voice and having your seat at the table, so make it authentic to who you are.

 Also, you don’t have to be a super political person to run for office.
-All you need is your reason WHY you want to run and your commitment to running.
-Politics are often expressed in our passions.
+All you need is your reason for running and your commitment to running.
+Politics is often expressed in our passions.
 Most people run for office to follow a passion for making change, serving others, and being more involved in their communities.
-Running for office is a very personal experience and often connects deeply to your values.
-Examples of why you might want to run can be as simple as wanting to see more gas street lights installed in your town to improve safety or adding more parks to your neighborhood to provide more value to your community.
+Running for office is a personal experience that often connects deeply to your values.
+Examples of why you might want to run can be as simple as seeing more streetlights installed in your town to improve safety or adding more parks to your neighborhood to provide more value to your community.

 It’s important to remember that no one expects you to be an expert on every single policy, especially on the local level.
 If you feel like you need a civics 101 lesson, check out our video.
 You can build your knowledge of the political landscape in your community over time and figure out what issues you want to solve as you explore a run for office.